 - Tell participants—literally—where to sit.
 Bear in mind that it’s often a good idea to split up social and/or work groups, both to increase creativity and also to reduce kibitzing in the corners.

-- Introduce the facilitator and describe his/her role.
+- Introduce the facilitator and describe their role.
 If that person is you, explain your own role.
-Make it clear that the facilitator’s word is law: if he/she says “time’s up,” then the time is up!
+Make it clear that the facilitator’s word is law: if the facilitator says “time’s up,” then the time is up!

 - Write, post, and answer questions about rules and procedures.
 This may include a repetition of the “hold your critique” rule, limits on speaking time, limits on critical comments, procedures for asking for the floor, etc. Tell people whether you intend to ask each person to speak, or whether you’re open to raised hands.